-2020 Expanded to the Texas City area to serve Prek-6th grade students.
+2020 Expanded to the Texas City area to serve Prek-6th grade students and grow each subsequent year until serving PreK-8th grade.

-Odyssey Academy
+Odyssey Academy Overview

 Odyssey Academy is a free, open-enrollment, public charter school committed to helping each student find their passion and path to success.
 It is our goal to grow students into well-rounded young adults, who are ready to be productive members of society.